nishankbhati/JAJS/README.md

 3. Open as Maven project.
 4. Build project and run MainClass .

+**NOTE -** If you are seaching for more than one technologies then use space to separate mutliple technlogies.

 ## Classes Overview

 | Class Name | Functionality |